qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 Locator Settings
 ----------------

-|search| The :guilabel:`Locator` tab allows to configure the :ref:`Locator bar
+|search| The :guilabel:`Locator` tab lets you configure the :ref:`Locator bar
-<locator_bar>`, a quick search widget available on the status bar that helps
+<locator_bar>`, a quick search widget available on the status bar to help
-you perform searches anywhere in the application.
+you perform searches in the application.
 It provides some default filters (with prefix) to use:

 .. _figure_locator_settings: